Empower farmers now

 Every farmer has proof of formal or informal land tenure

-Types of project coordinators we would like to partner up include NGOs, farmers’ co-ops, trading companies, and governments.
+Types of project coordinators we would like to partner up with include NGOs, farmers’ co-ops, trading companies, and governments.

 There are serveral conditions that need to be met.
 For a more elaborate checklist please consult the Acorn Framework